Enjoy an exploratory outdoor field trip with your student or group.

 There are many kinds of lizards in our world!
 We are going to take an in-depth look at different lizards and their behaviors.
 What do they eat?
 How do they spend their time?
 Where do they come from?
 Join us to find out!

-In this program, students will learn about Georgia’s native owl species, exploring their unique adaptations and their importance in the food web.
+Students will learn about Georgia’s native owl species, exploring their unique adaptations and their importance in the food web.
 We’ll even dissect an owl pellet to see what was on the menu!
-Students are always excited to take home the small bones they find!

-It may be cold in December, but trees are still doing incredible things!
-We'll discover the world of trees at Blue Heron through activities like tree climbing, log balancing, and even stick fort building!
+Discover the world of trees through activities like climbing, log balancing, and even stick fort building!

 Our hands-on exploration will encourage us to think like a tree, and discover the many important contributions trees make to our world throughout the year.
 Our program will culminate in a creative art workshop- where we will make decorations for our very own "Eco-Adventures" tree on the trails at Blue Heron!